DataDog/hiring-engineers/answers.md

 A service is a collection of processes the perform the same job - "webapp", "database", etc.

-A resource is a query to a service - e.g. for a "database" service, the actual SQL query itself, or for a "webapp" service, a handler function or URL "/home/user"
+A resource is a query to a service: e.g. for a "database" service, the actual SQL query itself, or for a "webapp" service, a handler function or URL "/home/user"